Omni-guides/Tuxborn/README_New.md

 ### <ins>Updating the Modlist</ins>

 Before updating please backup your saves and any personal CharGen presets, just in case.
 You should also delete your "overwrite" directory inside the Tuxborn directory.
-Repeat the same steps with Wabbajack from the Installation section.
+Repeat the same steps with Wabbajack/Jackify from the Installation section.

 Unless otherwise stated, generally Modlist version 0.0.X updates are save-safe, any others are not.

-Steam Deck users that used the Wabbajack on Windows plus transfer method to get Tuxborn onto the Deck, can either use Wabbajack directly on the deck to update the list, or use an application such as WinSCP to correctly update the Tuxborn data on deck.
-See [this guide](https://github.com/Omni-guides/Wabbajack-Modlist-Linux/wiki/SyncToDeck/#updating-tuxborn) for details.

 ### <ins>Installing your own mods and rule 11</ins>

 You are free to install you own mods into Tuxborn, but this voides your offical support.
 This includes changing any settings, unless other wise stated.
 If you do still want/need help look for the #modlist-modifications channel in the Aetherius discord.
 It's higly recomand that you make a new profile and look at these guides before you make any changes [Lively's modding wiki](https://github.com/LivelyDismay/Learn-To-Mod/wiki) and [Althro's resources](https://github.com/The-Animonculory/Modding-Resources)

 ---

 # FAQ